cloudmesh-community/book/chapters/container/exercise.md

 ## Spark Cluster

-Develop a high quality tutorial that installs a spark cluster in kubernetes.
+Develop a high quality section that installs a spark cluster in kubernetes.
 Test your deployment on minikube but also Futuresystems echo.